 In a housing market like Guelph, the assessed value can sometimes be 50% less than the value of the purchase price.
 In this case, it’s likely that MPAC will be reviewing your taxes and likely increase them.

-Note that “assessed value” and “appraised value” are two different things.
+Note that “assessed value” and “appraisal value” are two different things.
 The assessed value has no impact on your purchase price or ability to get a mortgage, it’s used for property tax purposes.

 Generally, the higher the assessed value of your home, the greater property taxes you will pay.